KrnTneja/KrnTneja.github.io/_pages/about.md

   - /about.html
 ---

-Hello.
-Namaste.
-Bonjour.
-Kon'nichiwa.
+Bio
 ------

-I'm Karan Taneja, first-year [Computer Science](https://www.cc.gatech.edu/) Ph.D. student at [Georgia Tech](https://www.gatech.edu/) (Spring 2021).
-I'm interested in applications of machine learning to spoken, written and visual modalities.
+I'm Karan Taneja, a first-year [Computer Science](https://www.cc.gatech.edu/) Ph.D. student at [Georgia Institute of Technology](https://www.gatech.edu/).
+My advisor is [Prof. Ashok Goel](https://dilab.gatech.edu/ashok-k-goel/), director of [Design & Intelligence Lab](https://dilab.gatech.edu/).
+I'm interested in creating AI tools for education using Natural Language Processing and Knowledge-based Intelligent systems.

-I finished my dual degree program (B.Tech.+M.Tech.) in [Electrical Engineering](https://www.ee.iitb.ac.in) from [IIT Bombay](http://www.iitb.ac.in/) in 2020.
-I did my masters in Communication and Signal Processing and minor in Computer Science and Engineering.
+I graduated from [Indian Institute of Technology Bombay](http://www.iitb.ac.in/) in July 2020 with Bachelor and Master in [Electrical Engineering](https://www.ee.iitb.ac.in).
+My specialization was Signal Processing and Communication and I also did a minor in Computer Science and Engineering.

 Updates
 ------

+- <tt><b>January 2020</b></tt>: Joined [Georgia Tech](https://www.gatech.edu/) for PhD in [Computer Science](https://www.cc.gatech.edu/).
 - <tt><b>October 2020</b></tt>: Paper titled <em>A Bayesian Deep CNN Framework for Reconstructing k-t-Undersampled Resting-fMRI</em> accepted at [International Conference on Pattern Recognition (ICPR) 2020](https://www.micc.unifi.it/icpr2020/) [[Preprint](/files/fmri2020-preprint.pdf)].
 - <tt><b>August 2020</b></tt>:
   - Graduated from [IIT Bombay](http://www.iitb.ac.in/) with B.Tech. and M.Tech. in [Electrical Engineering](https://www.ee.iitb.ac.in/) and minor in Computer Science and Engineering.